6061 vs 7075 Aluminum: Which Grade Actually Fits Your Parts?

 5. Prototype first.
 For high-volume production, run 5–10 pieces in your chosen material before committing.
 The shop-floor reality of 7075 thin-wall machining might surprise you — better to learn at 10 parts than 10,000.

-If you’re still uncertain, our one-stop manufacturing solution covers everything from material selection through finishing — we’ll walk you through the decision point by point.
+If you’re still uncertain, our one-stop manufacturing solution covers everything from material selection through finishing.

 Conclusion